Why we chose to turn the loft into the school room

 The chairs are a collection of what we already had (but didn’t want to use at our actual dining table) and they’re comfy to sit in so this worked out perfectly too!

 We use The Good & The Beautiful curriculum, and one of their main selling points is that there aren’t 100 books per subject – their design is very minimal, which I of course love.
 I knew we wouldn’t need a ton of shelving and storage, but definitely some!

 One shelving unit is plenty for us, and we could even do with less space here, which surprises me with four kids!

-We keep our Legos in the school room for a couple of reasons.
+We keep our Lego in the school room for a couple of reasons.
 First of all, it worked out in terms of space.

-Also, all four of my kids play with the Legos, so it made sense to put them in a shared space rather one of the kids’ rooms.
+Also, all four of my kids play with the Lego, so it made sense to put them in a shared space rather one of the kids’ rooms.

-We store Legos separately from their other toys (which are in a toy bin in the boys’ shared room) and we also use Legos for school on a regular basis.
+We store Lego separately from their other toys (which are in a toy bin in the boys’ shared room) and we also use Lego for school on a regular basis.
 It just made sense to store them in this room.

-We use the bins to hold segregated Ziplock bags of Legos.
-Leland likes order, so he’s usually pretty good at keeping the Legos separated by color, but it’s not perfect and I’m not picky.
+We use the bins to hold segregated Ziplock bags of Lego.
+Leland likes order, so he’s usually pretty good at keeping the Lego separated by color, but it’s not perfect and I’m not picky.